Tree Festival Sing-Out

 The Summit Chordsmen In Wadsworth

-it Chordsmen, a chapter quartet, entertained at the Christmas Candle Walk in downtown Wadsworth on Friday, November 21.
+The Summit Chordsmen, a chapter quartet, entertained at the Christmas Candle Walk in downtown Wadsworth on Friday, November 21.
 Lead, Jim Heaton; Bass, Mike Sitter; Baritone, Jerry Mason; and Tenor, Mike Halter sang for festival patrons in a very appropriate location, a barbershop.
 The Chordsmen say that there was a steady stream of eager listeners through the shop between the hours of 6 and 8.
 Shop owner, Melissa Vetter was serenaded when the quartet sang "Little Darlin'", specifically for her.

 The Songs We Sing